-OpenAsset is a digital asset management system that’s designed for the architecture, engineering, and construction industries...and we love GIFs.
+OpenAsset is a digital asset management system that’s designed for the architecture, engineering, construction, and real estate industries… and we love GIFs.
 So here are 10 GIFs to show you how OpenAsset works.

 2 – File Keywords: OpenAsset is a project-based DAM, which means that metadata can be applied at a project level or file level.
 The gif below demonstrates a user searching for all images within projects in London, then refining that search to show only files that are tagged with the file keyword “Exterior”.
 Read more about project versus image level metadata here.

 3 – Access levels: Most DAM systems have security features that keep your assets protected.
 OpenAsset uses a red, yellow, green traffic light system to indicate whether or not an image is approved for use.
 Permissions can be customized so that, for example, certain groups of users cannot view any images that are labeled with the red “Unapproved” access level.